-- Imposition of solid or high impedance fault conditions. - Transient interruption and re-establishment of supply. - Transient over and under voltage conditions. - Voltage waveform distortions.
+- Transient interruption and re-establishment of supply. - Transient over and under voltage conditions. - Voltage waveform distortions.

 An embedded generator that operates in parallel with the distribution network is required to acknowledge these risks and to take reasonable action to limit damage that could result from such events.
 Under some conditions disconnection is mandatory.
 The embedded generator must take whatever precautions are necessary to protect or disconnect the generating plant when any such adverse condition might place the generating plant or distribution network at risk.